 It’s a day or two before you hit the road on your summer adventures.
 OK, maybe it’s not the road — maybe you’re packing for the beach or a family cabin, or you’re off to explore a new city.
 Your favorite bag lies open on the bed, you’ve solved the ever-present problem of which shoes (and how many pairs) to bring.
 You’re not worried; you’re a resourceful traveler, and you know that in most places, you can find what you’ve forgotten.

 But what could you toss in that will make your life easier as you travel this summer?
-Here are a few items that will level up your packing game, no matter your destination.
+Here are a few must-have travel items that will level up your packing game, no matter your destination.

 Ex Officio and Columbia Sportswear both make adventure-wear that’s pretreated with bug repellent.
 Whether you’re going on safari or taking an alpine hike during peak bug season, clothes that keep the bugs at bay will make your time outdoors so much more enjoyable.
 You’ll still need bug juice on your exposed skin, but you won’t get bitten through your socks.
 Mosquito-bitten ankles are the worst.

 Spending time in or near the water?
 If so, dry bags are a must-have beach item for your vacation.
 Protect your gadgets from water (and sand, too) by stowing them in one of these impermeable packages.
 Tip for solo travelers: A small dry bag on a lanyard can serve as a safe for your small valuables — phone, car keys, cash.
 Take it swimming with you.
 Your stuff will be safe, and you’ll have peace of mind.